 Esports is one of the fastest-growing entertainment industries, with millions of fans around the globe.
 For gamers, this seems like a dream come true – they are getting paid to do something they love.
-But with revenues of over $1 billion, it was only a matter of time before gamers began to encounter significant labor and employment issues.
+But with revenues of over $1 billion, it was only a matter of time before players began to encounter significant labor and employment issues.
 If you are a gamer with questions about your rights as a member of the esports industry, a Los Angeles employment attorney for gamers can answer your questions and help you understand your options.

 Leagues, Teams, and Players: A Complicated Relationship

 To further complicate the situation, there is considerable overlap between the teams, their respective leagues, and video game developers.
-Video game developers have established leagues and teams, who therefore have considerable influence over the contracts that players enter into.
+Video game developers have established leagues and teams, who therefore have considerable influence over the contracts that gamers enter into.
 Many teams will present contracts with terms dictated by their leagues.
-While players’ rights are beginning to gain recognition, gamers can still find themselves subject to severe restrictions and penalties contained in one-sided contracts that favor their teams or leagues.
+While players’ rights are beginning to gain recognition, they can still find themselves subject to severe restrictions and penalties contained in one-sided contracts that favor their teams or leagues.

 All of this is to say that the law concerning esports is rapidly evolving, and unfortunately, gamers remain at a considerable disadvantage.
 A Los Angeles employment attorney can help you navigate the issues you face, both known and unknown, as well as resolve disputes and enforce your rights.